LIFTING HEAVY THINGS

 I rarely do abs but have a pretty solid core thanks to good form and - wait for it - genetics (I carry all my weight in my ass and thighs).
 A lot of people say abs are made in the kitchen and while there’s some truth to that, it also comes down to genetics and how your body distributes fat.
 Regardless, if you engage your core during your workouts, you shouldn’t have to spend much time training your abdominal muscles.
 If you want visible abs (and you naturally carry weight in your midsection), you’re going to have to train them like crazy and eat a diet that’s devoid of most things delicious.. which is no way to live, IMO. ;)

-I pretty much eat whatever I want (within moderation) but I do try to cap my daily added sugar intake to 20g.
+I pretty much eat whatever I want (within moderation) but I do try to cap my daily added sugar intake to 20g (this includes natural sugar) (sugar is sugar is sugar is sugar).
 If I end up going over, I don’t beat myself up about it because life's too fucking short, guys.

 If you’re exhausted and truly don’t feel like working out, take a day off.
 Hell, take a week off.
 An entire month if that’s the signal your body’s throwing your way.
 I can count on one hand how many times I worked out from March 2017 to June 2017.
 It was an intense period of time for me and I didn’t have the energy to get out of bed and kick my own ass (or let someone else kick my ass).
 Eventually things calmed down and I picked right back up where I left off.
 Now, if you’re just being lazy.. get that ass to the gym.
 You’ll feel so much better for it, I promise.

-- I use this planner to track my progress (very important when you’re trying to build muscle).
+- I use this planner to track my progress (very important when you’re trying to get stronger).

-- I don’t track macros (that shit is for the birds) but I did track my protein intake in the beginning to make sure I was getting enough to build muscle.
+- I don’t track macros (that shit is for the birds) but I do track my protein any time I’m trying to gain weight.

 - I drink a 36g protein shake within 30 minutes of finishing my workout.
 I use this protein powder and 1 scoop of this peanut butter powder (mixed with a fuckton of water).
 If I need an energy boost, I go for a full shot protein shake (made with this protein powder).